Part 1 – The Parties, Glossary of terms & General

 f) Videos produced or compiled by Showreels Australia that may include content from a competing showreel business or production company may not be hosted.

 a) Don’t put your name at the head of the actual video as we believe it is not needed and is an out dated system.
 Your name is on the final proof file, Youtube Video title and anywhere else the video is hosted such as on your actor profiles which also feature your name.
 We will be happily to include your name at the end of the showreel piece.
-(Speed Reels and Trailer Reels only.)
+(Speed Reels and Trailer Reels only.
+This does not apply to individual scenes.)

 d) Steer away from putting agent contact details at the end because if you change agents (and people frequently do) you are stuck with your previous agent’s details and need to pay to have it removed again.
 Agent details should be listed in the info section of a Youtube clip (or other hosting sites) and with any emails containing the link.